 - 4–5 Tbs. tomato paste

 - 5–10 sprigs fresh thyme

 - Salt and pepper to taste

-- Heat olive oil in a stockpot over medium heat and sauté onion and garlic until softened and fragrant about 5 minutes.
+- Heat in a stockpot over medium heat and sauté onion and garlic until softened and fragrant about 5 minutes.

-- Add wine, fish broth, tomatoes, tomato paste and herbs.
+- Add wine, fish broth, tomatoes, and herbs.
 Bring to a boil then turn down heat and simmer gently for about 10-15 minutes.

 Learn to Make More Soups from the Sea

 Cioppino is just the tip of the iceberg!
 There are SO MANY simple fish broth-based soups and stews you can easily make at home.
 If you’re new to making fish broth, my new book, Fearless Broths and Soups: Ditch the Boxes and Cans with 60 Simple Recipes for Real People on Real Budgets, has an entire chapter devoted to fish broth-based soups which I call “Soups from the Sea.”
 And just like the cioppino recipe above, all of the recipes are broken down into 3 simple steps.
 It also includes: